 The formal complaint procedure is initiated after a written complaint has been filed with the designated official asking for a formal investigation to be conducted.
-If the offending party is a student, the case will heard by the Calvary University Judicial Board the hearing by providing alternate means of communication when it is determined to be appropriate by the Judicial Officer.

 If the offending party is a student, the case will heard by the Calvary University Judicial Board according to judicial procedures outlined in the Gender-Based Misconduct Procedures Manual.